pwnyo/theNineTailed/theNineTailed/src/main/resources/nineTailedResources/localization/baseGame/localizationHelp.md

 Hi, thanks for your interest in helping translate this mod!
 I really appreciate it.

-The files that need to be translated are in this format: `localization/zhs`.
+The files that need to be translated are in this folder: `localization/zhs`.
+You can also reference the base game text for help in this folder!

 ### Punctuation
 To match the base game, Chinese translations use `。` instead of the periods used in English `.`.